JetBrains/kotlin-web-site/docs/topics/run-code-snippets.md

 To start ki shell, run `bin/ki.sh` on Linux and macOS (or just `ki` if ki shell in installed with Homebrew) or `bin\ki.bat` on Windows.

 When the shell is started, you can write Kotlin code right away in your terminal.
+Type in `:help` (or `:h`) to see commands available in ki shell.

 ### Code completion and highlighting